netweel/Parallel-programming-MPI/README.md

 ## Parallel programming using MPI.
 ## 3 projects have been implemented:
-- solution of a system of equations by the Gauss-Jordan method
+- Solution of a system of equations by the Gauss-Jordan method
-- finding minimum elements in matrix columns
+- Finding minimum elements in matrix columns
-- processing images with a Gaussian filter
+- Linear filtering of images (vertical splitting).
+Gaussian kernel 3x3